Homeowners Insurance Disbursement

 Home Insurance Claim: Disbursement Process

 Homeowners insurance claim disbursements are the payments you receive after your insurer approves a claim for damage or loss.
 These funds may go directly to you or to contractors handling repairs, depending on your policy and the situation.
-The goal of the disbursement is to help restore your home to its pre-loss condition.
+This money helps you get your home back to the way it was before the damage.
 Here’s how the process usually works:

 checkList icon